Y1nfinity/pe-agent-analysis/README.md

 ## `handoff_package/` is the final version of the pipeline

-The polished, reproducible analysis lives in [`handoff_package/`](handoff_package/README.md).
-Everything else in this repo represents earlier work; `handoff_package/` is the final, verified version of the pipeline, kept deliberately narrow: only what's needed to regenerate five specific charts from raw data, with pinned dependencies, numbered pipeline scripts, and a README documenting setup, data lineage, and what was verified against the original outputs.
+This the polished, reproducible analysis.
+It lives in [`handoff_package/`](handoff_package/README.md).
+Everything else in this repo represents earlier work; `handoff_package/` is the final, verified version of the pipeline, it has been simplified down to: only what's needed to regenerate five specific charts from raw data, with pinned dependencies, numbered pipeline scripts, and a README documenting setup, data lineage, and what was verified against the original outputs.
 If you're reviewing this project, start there.

 ## `research_archive/`